arve0/feathers-custom-methods/README.md

 ```

 ## Usage
-Server side, configure the plugin:
+Server side, configure the plugin and implement the method:

 ```js
 const customMethods = require('feathers-custom-methods')